GTN-Quebec/lom2mlr/rationale.md

     []  a mlr1:RC0002;
         mlr5:DES1700 [ a mlr5:RC0003;
             mlr5:DES1800 [ a mlr9:RC0001 ;
-                mlr9:DES1000 "1-514-555-8888" ] ].

-and not

-    :::N3 forbidden
-    []  a mlr1:RC0002;
-        mlr5:DES1700 [ a mlr5:RC0003;
-            mlr5:DES1800 [ a mlr9:RC0001 ;
+                mlr9:DES1400 [ a mlr9:RC0007 ;
-                mlr9:DES1000 "1-514-555-9999" ] ].
+                    mlr9:DES1900 "T020" ;
+                    mlr9:DES2000 "1-514-555-8888" ] ] ] .

 ### Address elements

-A work `ADR` element in the vCard is expressed as a geographical location on the organization (`mlr9:RC0003`) through the location property (`mlr9:DES1300`).
+A work `ADR` element in the vCard is expressed as a geographical location on the organization (`mlr9:RC0003`) through the location property (`mlr9:DES1100`).
 The `ADR` element is composed of the following components: box, extended, street, city, region, code, country.
 Those are recomposed using the following pattern:

     :::
     box extended